Pontuagi/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back is a script that changes working directoty to the previous one 11-lists is a script to read files from different directories 12-file_type is a script to read the type of file
+10-back is a script that changes working directoty to the previous one 11-lists is a script to read files from different directories 12-file_type is a script to read the type of file 13-symbolic_link creates a symbolic link to /bin/ls named _ls_ 13-copy_html copies all HTML files from . to .. directory